PalisadoesFoundation/talawa-api/docs/docs/auto-docs/utilities/auth/oauth/providers/GoogleOAuthProvider/classes/GoogleOAuthProvider.md

 `string`

-Optional redirect URI that was used in the authorization request.
-If not provided, uses config redirectUri
+redirect URI that was used in the authorization request.

 #### Returns